 Listen Carefully to the Sound

 The Recording Academy is set to honor Fleetwood Mac with its prestigious MusicCares Person of the Year Award on January 26.
 This comes 40 years after the band won the 1978 Grammy for Album of the Year for "Rumours."
 Back then, sparks flew both personally and creatively for Fleetwood Mac, whose stormy relationships and agonizing breakups inspired some of the best-selling songs in rock history.
-Now let's look at what went on behind the music.
+Click through for more on what went on behind the music.

 "Dreams" and "Go Your Own Way"